betterwithranch/betterwithranch.com/source/blog/2016-05-12-using-activerecord-merge-to-access-scopes-in-different-models.html.markdown

 SELECT "children".* FROM "children" WHERE "children"."active" = 't' AND (created_at > '2016-05-06')"
 ```

-Ok, that's great, but what if you want to limit the children by some attribute of it's parent?
+Ok, that's great, but what if you want to limit the children by some attribute of its parent?
 For example, what if instead of active children, we only want recent Child records where the parent is active?

 First, we need to add the relationship to `Child`.